 Common Uses of Minoxidil

-How does Minoxidil work?
+How Does Minoxidil Work?

 The exact mechanism by which minoxidil stimulates hair growth is not yet fully understood, but it is believed to work by widening the blood vessels in the scalp, thereby increasing the supply of oxygen, nutrients, and blood to the hair follicles.
-This stimulates and helps hair in the resting phase to enter the active growth phase, which helps to strengthen and thicken the hair.
+This stimulates and helps hairs in the resting phase to enter the active growth phase, which helps to strengthen and thicken the hair.

 Common Side Effects of Minoxidil